kitschpatrol/svelte-tweakpane-ui/readme.md

 The library makes it easy to quickly and declaratively add knobs and dials to your projects using components that feel like they were made for Svelte.
 It also augments Tweakpane with a few [extra features](https://kitschpatrol.com/svelte-tweakpane-ui/docs/features) for your convenience and enjoyment.

-[The components](https://kitschpatrol.com/svelte-tweakpane-ui/docs#components) should be useful for integrating controls and value monitoring in parametrically driven artworks or simulations.
+[The components](https://kitschpatrol.com/svelte-tweakpane-ui/docs#components) should be useful for integrating controls and value monitoring in parametrically driven artworks, data visualizations, creative tools, simulations, etc.

 ## Demo